parodos-dev/orchestrator-helm-chart/README.md

 - OpenShift Serverless Operator
   - Knative Eventing
   - Knative Serving
-- ArgoCD `orchestrator` project (optional: disabled by default)
+- An ArgoCD project named `orchestrator` (optional: disabled by default).
+Requires an pre-installed ArgoCD/OpenShift GitOps instance in the cluster.
-- Tekton tasks and build pipeline (optional: disabled by default)
+- Tekton tasks and build pipeline (optional: disabled by default).
+Requires an pre-installed Tekton/OpenShift Pipelines instance in the cluster.

 ## Important Note for ARM64 Architecture Users